The Financial Technology Law Review: Belgium

 i Smart contracts

 Automated investment advice, or 'robo-advice', is relatively popular in Belgium.
-Within Europe, Belgium has the third-largest national portfolio, with €386 million invested with robo-advisers, equivalent to €34 per capita.25 According to Roland Berger, the Belgian market is expected to grow significantly to €3.7 billion assets under management by 2022.26 Financial regulation, such as MiFID II, apply to automated investment advice as they do for non-automated investment advice.
-This sometimes causes slight vexation among market participants, who feel that regulatory requirements are applied too strictly to online platforms.27
+In 2018, Belgium had the third-largest national portfolio within Europe, with €386 million invested with robo-advisers, equivalent to €34 per capita.27 According to Roland Berger, the Belgian market is expected to grow significantly to €3.7 billion assets under management by 2022.28 Financial regulations, such as MiFID II, apply to automated investment advice as they do for non-automated investment advice.
+This sometimes causes slight vexation among market participants, who feel that regulatory requirements are applied too strictly to online platforms.29

 Third-party websites comparing products or providing information about financial products are subject to data protection and competition rules.
 The vast majority of these rules are of EU origin.
 The GDPR applies and must be taken into account when users' personal data are being processed.
-Also, comparison platforms are in particular subject to the regime of Article 101 TFEU and the EU regulations and case law in this respect.
+Also, comparison platforms are in particular subject to the regime of Article 101 of the Treaty on the Functioning of the European Union and the EU regulations and case law in this respect.

 iii Fintech contact point

-For new business models in the fintech realm, the FSMA launched a FinTech Contact Point in June 2016.28 This contact point is designed as a portal through which fintech entrepreneurs can contact the financial supervisor.
+For new business models in the fintech realm, the FSMA launched a FinTech Contact Point in June 2016.30 This contact point is designed as a portal through which fintech entrepreneurs can contact the financial supervisor.
 This allows entrepreneurs to familiarise themselves with financial legislation and to ask any questions they may have.
 It also enables the FSMA to closely monitor fintech developments in Belgium.
 In April 2017, the portal launched by the FSMA evolved into a joint portal of the FSMA and the NBB.
 Fintech players, who are not necessarily aware of the Twin Peaks supervision model in Belgium, thus have a single point of contact; they do not need to find out in advance to which supervisor they need to ask their questions.
 Questions lodged with the fintech portal are managed jointly by the FSMA and NBB teams.
-Since the launch of the fintech portal in 2016, over 100 fintech entrepreneurs have reached out to the supervisory authorities.
-Their questions covered a wide range of topics, such as cryptocurrencies, robo-advice, crowdfunding and price comparison.29
+Since the launch of the fintech portal in 2016, a considerable amount of entrepreneurs have reached out to the supervisory authorities.
+Their questions covered a wide range of topics, such as cryptocurrencies, robo-advice, crowdfunding and price comparison.31

 Intellectual property and data protection